Forecasting

 While it is a useful calculation, the economic order quantity formula requires you to make six important assumptions that can negate its accuracy in practical applications:

 • Demand will remain constant.
-This assumption becomes problematic when dealing with seasonal items, or in markets where customer demand is continually and rapidly shifting due to various factors like influencer culture, macroeconomic changes, and new emerging sales channels.
+This assumption becomes problematic when dealing with seasonal items or in markets where customer demand is continually and rapidly shifting due to various factors like influencer culture, macroeconomic changes, and emerging sales channels.

 • The unit prices remain constant.
 This assumption does not hold true when production and shipping costs fluctuate.